Geoffrey Bawa: The man behind Timeless Architecture

 - One of Bawa’s most impressive achievements has been the Garden at Lunuganga, which he has slowly developed for himself from an abandoned rubber estate over a time period of 50 years.

-- The result is a series of outdoor rooms conceived with an exquisite sense of theatre as a civilized wilderness set within the greater garden of Sri Lanka.
+- The result is a series of outdoor rooms, conceived with an exquisite sense of theatre.
+It is a civilized wilderness set within the greater garden of Sri Lanka.

 House Number 11 on 33rd lane – The Geoffrey Bawa House

 - The house in 33rd Lane is a masterpiece of Bawa’s architectural bricolage.

 - In 1958, Bawa bought 3 small row houses out of 4 at the end of a narrow suburban lane.
 He converted it into a home with a living room, a bedroom, a kitchen, and a servant room.